 ‘Tis the season to think about how you can give to family, friends, and charities, but you also have to think about how to safeguard your financial information from those who may not be as charitable.
-This year, there’s a heightened need for security as fraudsters seek to use the coronavirus (COVID-19) to scam both taxpayers and tax preparers.
-Unfortunately, there are thousands of variations of COVID-related scams, including many related to the economic stimulus payment by the IRS.
+Taxpayers and tax professionals face a heightened risk in coming months as fraudsters continue to use the pandemic to trick people into sharing sensitive personal information by email, text message, and online.
+Identity thieves can use that information to try filing tax returns and stealing refunds.

-The week, which takes place between November 30 and December 4, will feature a series of educational materials to help protect individuals, businesses, and tax pros from identity theft.
+The week, which takes place from November 29 –December 3, will feature a series of educational materials to help protect individuals, businesses, and tax pros from identity theft.

 Here are highlights of National Tax Security Week and the security measures to keep in mind as the holiday and tax season approaches:

 Day 1 – Cyber Monday: Protect personal and financial information online